OkaLabG/teste-frontend-imobpower/pokedex/README.md

 ## 📝 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## 📝 Deploy
+Deploy

-Deploy on Vercel
+## :globe_with_meridians: Deploy on Vercel
 [Pokedex](https://teste-frontend-imobpower.vercel.app)

 ---